graft-community/docs/Guide_To_setting_up_graft-wallet-cli.md

 ````
 cd ~/graft-wallets
 ````
-## Creating a New Wallet and connecting to the remote node.
-If you have completed the section where you are hosting graftnoded yourself, please remove the "--daemon-host graft.community" part in the command.
+## Creating a New Wallet and connecting to the remote node

+**If you have completed the section where you are hosting graftnoded yourself, please remove the "--daemon-host graft.community" part in the command.**

 ***Ensure you are in the directory where graft-wallet-cli exists*** To check the contents of a drectory use "ls"
 - Step 1: Creating a new wallet